-Low voltage and cool running utilizing large heat sinks & NO COOLING FANS TO BREAK DOWN; with the lowest running costs and carbon footprint of any lighting system available.
+Low voltage and cool running utilizing large heat sinks & NO COOLING FANS TO BREAK DOWN due to higher efficiency drivers/PWM, UNLIKE most other popular LEDs; with the lowest running costs and carbon footprint of any lighting system available.

 The AquaRay LEDs have the Highest useable output of light per energy consumed of ANY LIGHT (including other Aquarium LEDs);

 Making these LEDs suitable for all freshwater & marine set ups including reef tanks incorporating LPS and SPS hard corals.

 Unlike fluorescent lamps, AquaRay lighting delivers a directed, or "focused" source of light, and the passage of this light through water is comparable with what would be seen in nature under direct sunlight.
 In other words, visible beams of light will pierce the water and reflect the movement of the water surface, producing a more natural and eye-catching shimmer effect in the aquarium itself.

 Fully Dimable, such as an slow dim of an hour on or off when using the AquaRay Controllers (sold separately, but NOT necessary for use of lights).
 Standard household timers can be used for simple on/off cycles.

 Less expensive than T5 Lights when compared to the equivalent light energy of (2) T5 18 Watt Lights & fixtures including; electrical usage, initial cost, T5 annual lamp replacement over the 5 year life of a 12 watt AquaRay LED light fixture; the AquaRay costs $133 vs. $318 for the T5